arsentabaku/arsentabaku/README.md

 - 🌱 Passionate about the full lifecycle of web application development, from ideation to deployment.
 - 🚀 Committed to clean code, robust design patterns, and creating intuitive user experiences.
 - ☁️ Currently navigating the vast skies of cloud architecture to build scalable systems.
-- 🤝 Open to collaboration on innovative projects that challenge the status quo.
 - 🎤 Enthusiastic about mentoring and contributing to tech communities through talks and workshops.
 - 🤖 Fascinated by the intersection of software engineering and artificial intelligence.
 - 📈 Advocate for agile methodologies to continuously improve processes and deliver value.